CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/hoot-replay.rst

 Controlling Replay
 ------------------

-After Hoot Replay has started, there are several APIs that can be used to manage playback.
+During Hoot Replay, the simulated robot will automatically enable and run through all the maneuvers recorded in the hoot log.
+There are also several APIs that can be used to manage playback.

 - ``HootReplay.pause()`` temporarily pauses playback
 - ``HootReplay.play()`` resumes playback from the current point in the file